TwilightZebby/twilightzebby/README.md

 He/Him

 I am a British programmer who likes to play games, watch Doctor Who or Anime, and code stuff.
-Additionally, I am also part of the Staff/Moderation Team behind Twitch Streamer [Dr1fterX](https://www.twitch.tv/dr1fterx)'s Twitch Chat and Discord Server; and one of the Sandwich Server members whom helped Discord make their ["Imagine a Place" short film](https://web.archive.org/web/20210725170051/youtube.com/watch?v=3xOkZ0_Rocs).
+Additionally, I am also part of the Staff/Moderation Team behind Twitch Streamer [Dr1fterX](https://www.twitch.tv/dr1fterx)'s Twitch Chat and Discord Server.

 I used to mainly focus in the language of JavaScript/NodeJS, and have made a *few* Discord Server/User Apps using [Discord.JS](https://github.com/discordjs/discord.js).
 Such Apps include my own [EclipseMentions](https://github.com/TwilightZebby/EclipseMentionsBot), [Crimson Levels](https://github.com/TwilightZebby/CrimsonLevelsBot), [HomeCord](https://github.com/HomeCord/HomeCord), [UserStars](https://github.com/TwilightZebby/UserStars), [HeccBot (formally "MooBot"/"Actions Bot")](https://github.com/HeccBot/HeccBot), and other ones which are private.
-I've also helped Dr1fterX on his own Bots (dubbed "St1gBots") for his Discord Server.
+I've also helped Dr1fterX on his own Server Apps (dubbed "St1gBots") for his Discord Server.

 As of June 2024, I decided to start expanding my horizons, and am now learning Web/Game Development - moving away from developing Discord Server/User Apps completely.

 ---

-My License for **ALL** of my Projects can be [found here](https://github.com/TwilightZebby/license/blob/main/license.md) - please do be aware that it FORBIDS ANY use of ANY of my Projects in ANY AI projects.
+My License for **ALL** of my Projects can be [found here](https://github.com/TwilightZebby/license/blob/main/license.md) - please do be aware that it FORBIDS ANY use of ANY of my Projects in ANY AI/LLM projects.

 ---